-- Use the probes with the resistor to be tested on an insulated and dry surface (not held by you).
+Use the probes with the resistor to be tested on an insulated and dry surface (not held by you).
+Meanwhile, you can hold it as shown in the picture below.
 This is because some low resistance may appear from your fingers.
 Connect the black probe to one of the two terminals of the resistor and the red to the other terminal.

-- Read the value displayed on the screen.
-Subtract the value you obtained in (step iii) above from this result.
+Read the value displayed on the screen.
+Subtract the value you obtained in (step3) above from this result.
 The answer you get is the resistance.

 COLOUR CODING CALCULATION

 This is my favourite method of determining unknown resistors’ values.
 This method is a straight forward method.
 This is because you don’t need to disconnect the resistor from the circuit board if it was on the board.
 But, you will only look at the colours, do some simple mathematics and get the exact value!

 Once you get conversant with the colour code of resistors, this will be your simple and effective way of determining unknown resistors’ values.

 Let’s briefly learn about the colour codes table (the table is below or skip to it HERE.
 There are eleven (11) colours use in resistor colour coding.
 On the table below, black comes first followed by brown, red, orange, yellow, green, blue, violet, grey, white, gold and lastly, silver.
 They are in order of “1 – 11”